Virginia Capital Trail

 Capital Trail Foundation

 The Virginia Capital Trail Foundation (VCTF) is a public-private partnership whose mission is to support and promote the construction, public use and ongoing enhancement of the Virginia Capital Trail.
-As working partners on this unique project, the VCTF and VDOT are committed to fulfilling the vision of former governor Mark Warner with the continued support of Governor Bob McDonnell to ensure the Trail becomes a cultural asset and source of regional pride for the Commonwealth.
+As working partners on this unique project, the VCTF and VDOT are committed to fulfilling the vision of former governors Mark Warner and Bob McDonnell and with the continued support of Governor Terry McAuliffe to ensure the Trail becomes a cultural asset and source of regional pride for the Commonwealth.